asaldelkhosh/Classic-ML-Journey/README.md

-# ClassicML_Journey
+# Classic ML Journey

-this is my journey to learn Machine Learning and working with data
+This is my journey to learn Machine Learning and working with data